Whenever God sends angels my way, they seem to be the lazy ones, too afraid to fly into my darkest hours…

 The Verdict from the Readers

-Addict’s Way is already being hailed as a modern classic of the independent spirit.
+With only 50 global reviews so far, Addict’s Way is already being hailed as a modern classic of the independent spirit.

 Readers are comparing Liosi’s voice to the raw honesty of Charles Bukowski— a writer who doesn’t pull punches.